Slide (¥$ song): Commercial performance

 In the United States, the single charted at number 88 on the Billboard Hot 100 and peaked at number 25 on the Hot R&B/Hip-Hop Songs chart.
 In the United Kingdom, the single charted at number 92 on the UK Singles Chart and peaked at number 32 on the UK Independent Singles Chart.
 In Canada, the single charted at number 84 on the Canadian Hot 100.
 It also charted at number 84 on the Irish Singles Chart.
-In New Zealand, the single charted at number 4 on the New Zealand Singles Chart, its highest peak on any chart it made.
-The single also charted at number 154 on the Global 200.
+In New Zealand, the single charted at number 4 on the New Zealand Hot Singles Chart, its highest peak on any chart it made.
+The single also charted at number 154 on the Billboard Global 200.

 Music video

 Background and synopsis

 The visuals featured in the music video for "Slide" are reminiscent of red-light districts, such as De Wallen (pictured).

-West began collaborating with UK photographer Aus Taylor while working on Vultures 1 (2024), with Taylor having shot the album's cover art.
+On August 13, 2024, the music video for "Slide", directed by West and American photographer Aus Taylor, was released onto YouTube.
+West began collaborating with Taylor while working on Vultures 1 (2024), with Taylor having shot the album's cover art.
 In an interview with 032c, Taylor described his relationship with West as "deep", finding that such relationships were hard to find with most artists.

-On August 13, 2024, the music video for "Slide", directed by West and Taylor, was released onto YouTube.
 West and Ty Dolla Sign do not feature in the video.
 Filmed in black-and-white and shot with 4-Perf 35 mm film, the video was uses a singular, side-angle shot for its runtime.
 The video mostly features women, many of which are scantily clad.
 They are seen either hanging around the sidewalks or talking to men, who are implied to be their clients.
 Taylor described the video as "a portrait of the blade", a strip of road associated with prostitution.
 The setting appears run-down, as homeless people in tents and burning cars are visible throughout.
 A vulture can be seen in the video, referencing the title of the album.